shishir/marionette-collective/website/reference/plugins/application.md

  {:toc}

 ## Overview
 The Marionette Collective 1.1.1 and newer supports a single executable - called mc - and have a plugin type called application that lets you create applications for this single executable.

+In the past we tended to write small standalone scripts to interact with MCollective, this had a number of issues:

+ * Large number of executables in _/usr/sbin_
+ * Applications behave inconsistently wrt to error handling and reporting
+ * Doscovering new applications difficult since they are all over the filesystem
+ * Installation and packaging of plugins is complex

+We've attempted to address these concerns by creating a single point of access for all applications - the _mc_ script - with unified help, error reporting and option parsing.

 Below you can see the single executable system in use: